bdolenc/ll-test/README.md

 import ncs
 from ncs.application import Service
 ```
 There are now only documentation related convention messages.
 In case you want to ignore them package wide you can suppress them by changing the `.pylintrc` file.
-Open it and find keyword `disable` under MESSAGE CONTROL section.
+Open it and find keyword `disable` under MESSAGES CONTROL section.
 Add the convention messages that are still triggered:
 ```
 disable=raw-checker-failed,
         bad-inline-option,